Dairies' margins under pressure on 20% hike in milk procurement cost

 “Milk procurement

+cost has gone up because of drought in some parts of Maharashtra,” says Amitabha Ray, chairman, Schreiber Dynamix Dairies.

-Meanwhile, a part of the surge in the procurement cost has already been passed on to consumers with most unorganised sector players having raised retail milk prices by Rs 2 since January 1 to Rs 60-62 a litre in Mumbai and suburban areas.
+Part of the rise in procurement cost has been passed on to consumers.
+Most entities in the unorganised sector have raised retail milk prices by Rs 2 since January 1, to Rs 60-62 a litre in Mumbai and its suburbs.
+Those in the organised sector might follow.

-“Milk prices had plummeted over the last few years due to a fall in consumption in the Middle East (due to distressed geo-political situation, economic stress on soft crude oil prices) and in China following economic slowdown.
-Europe had cut import quota, increasing the supply in Asia.
-However, since most Asian countries are still in milk deficit (except India which is one of the largest consumers and producers), prices have started to trend up,” said Abneesh Roy, an analyst with Edelweiss Securities Ltd.
+“Milk prices had plummeted over the past few years due to fall in consumption in the Middle East (distressed geopolitical situation, economic stress on soft crude oil prices) and in China following an economic slowdown.
+Asia and Europe had cut import quotas.
+However, since all Asian countries are now milk-deficit, except India, one of the largest consumer and producer, prices have started to trend up,” said Abneesh Roy, analyst with Edelweiss Securities.

-Meanwhile, Amul sees huge scope for growth for organised sector players.
+All players in the sector are eyeing the value added segment, where margins are better.
+However, access to milk sources is pivotal to any pan-India expansion plan.

 Amul has around 60 dairy plants and processes around 28 million litres of milk a day.
-The average milk procurement
+The average daily milk procurement

 “Companies having infrastructure for direct milk procurement

-from farmers are at a huge competitive advantage, as it assures steady milk supply and consistency in milk quality at a relatively lower price.
-But, developing an integrated back-end chain and procuring milk outside one’s core region is very cumbersome and difficult due to the time required to build relationships with agents of farmers and negotiating prices with farmers,” said Dhaval Mehta, Research Analyst with Emkay Global Financial Services Ltd.
+from farmers are at a huge competitive advantage, as it assures steady milk supply and consistency in quality, at a relatively lower price.
+But, developing an integrated back-end chain and procuring milk outside one’s core region is cumbersome, due to the time required to build relationships with farmers/agents and negotiating prices,” said Dhaval Mehta, analyst with Emkay Global Financial Services.

-The latest report from Emkay’s estimates Rs 15 crore capital expenditure for an incremental 1,00,000 litres per day of milk procurement.
-Hence, the competition is stiff for setting up of fresh milk procurement
+Emkay estimates Rs 15 crore of capital expenditure for an incremental 100,000 litres a day of milk procurement.
+Dairies

 Chandrababu Naidu founded Heritage Foods, meanwhile, has been focusing on new geographies and strengthening distribution network to drive growth.